nowitsabby/dark-rpg-nextjs/assets/srd/core/characteristics.md

 ### Perception \(Per\)

-This measures a character's awareness and the acuteness of his senses\.
+This measures a character's awareness and the acuteness of her senses\.
 A character who has a high Perception value can pick out a stray bolter shell casing left amidst an underhive morass, or tell when someone is being deceitful\.

 ### Willpower \(WP\)